 - Be aware that the weather can change in an instant.
 Pack a light rain jacket or fleece.

 - Fish can see color.
 Do not wear bright colors.
 Instead, wear only earth toned clothing to blend in with the background environment.

 - Fish can smell chemicals in the parts per billion range: Do not wear cologne or perfume of any kind.

 - Do wear polarized sunglasses.
 I will point out underwater features to guide you in finding fish.
 I really need you to be able to see what I am pointing out.
 Polarized glasses kill the surface glare allowing you to see into the water.
-It will also help you to avoid a headaches.
+It will also help you to avoid a headache.

 - Apply sunscreen.

 - Bring and drink lots of water.
 Please leave your disposable plastic water bottles at home.